 Journals To Build Confidence

-We have created a 'Wellbeing Growth Journal' to provide support for children aged 7 to 12.
+We have created two 'Wellbeing Growth Journals' to provide support for children aged 7 to 12 and teenagers from 12-17 years.

-This colourful and interactive A4 journal will help your children cope with any anxieties they may be feeling, increase confidence, explore creativity, set goals, encourage kindness and build resilience.
+These colourful and interactive A4 journals will help children and teens cope with any anxieties they may be feeling while exploring their talents and creativity, set goals, encourage kindness and build healthy friendships.

-Our years of experience in the field of mental health and wellbeing have given us an opportunity to be there for you and offer you the right support in the form of a creative, fun, and therapeutic tool for children and families to use at home or in the classroom as part of essential wellbeing curriculum support.
+Our years of experience in the field of mental health and wellbeing have given us an opportunity to be there for you and offer you the right support in the form of a creative, fun, and therapeutic journal which can be used at home or in the classroom as part of essential wellbeing curriculum support.

 Wellbeing Growth Journal - TEEN EDITION